larskotthoff/notmuch-sync/README.md

     applied to the message on this side.
   - If a message shows up in the changesets for both sides, the union of the tags of the message from both sides is applied to the message on both sides.
-- The notmuch database is closed in write mode -- this unlocks it so that any other processes trying to access it should only have to wait for a short time.
 - Files of existing messages are synced as follows, on both local and remote
   sides:
   - Files missing on this side are determined as the file names the other side